G1G3 BSc Mathematics with Statistics (3 yrs)

 View the language modules on offer for this course

-As well as the compulsory module listed below, students are required to take THREE other modules
+As well as the compulsory module list below, students are required to take THREE other modules

 In addition to the compulsory modules below, students are required to take 4 other modules from the list of options.
 An example of the range of optional modules is listed below.